Geometry-Free View Synthesis: Transformers and no 3D Priors: Experiments

 \textbf{Visualizing Entropy of Predictions} The NLL measures the ability of the transformer to predict target views.
 The entropy of the predicted distribution over the codebook entries for each position captures the prediction uncertainty of the model.
 See Fig.~\ref{fig:entropy} for a visualization of variant \varvi{}.
 The model is more confident in its predictions for regions which are visible in the source image.
 This indicates that it is indeed able to relate source and target via their geometry instead of simply predicting an arbitrary novel view.

-\textbf{Measuring Image Quality and Fidelity} Because NLL does not necessarily reflect the visual quality of the images \cite{DBLP:journals/corr/TheisOB15}, we evaluate the latter also directly.
-Comparing predictions for novel views with ground-truth helps to judge the faithfulness with which the model transforms the source view into the novel view as specified by the camera.
-However, since we are especially interested in the case of large camera movements where large parts of the target image have not been observed in the source view, we must also evaluate the quality of the content imagined by the model.
-Note that a sample from the model might be fairly different from the content in the ground-truth, since the latter is just one of many possible realizations of the real-world.
+\textbf{Measuring Image Quality and Fidelity} Since NLL does not necessarily reflect the visual quality of the images \cite{DBLP:journals/corr/TheisOB15}, we evaluate the latter also directly.
+Comparing predictions with ground-truth helps to judge how well the model respects the geometry.
+However, for large camera movements, large parts of the target image are not visible in the source view.
+Thus, we must also evaluate the quality of the content imagined by the model, which might be fairly different from that of the ground-truth, since the latter is just one of many possible realizations of the real-world.

 To evaluate the image quality without a direct comparison to the ground-truth, we report FID scores \cite{DBLP:conf/nips/HeuselRUNH17}.
-To evaluate the fidelity to the ground-truth, we report the low-level similarity metrics SSIM \cite{DBLP:journals/tip/WangBSS04} and PSNR, and the high-level similarity metric PSIM \cite{DBLP:conf/cvpr/ZhangIESW18}, which has been shown to better represent human assessments of visual similarity.
+To evaluate the fidelity to the ground-truth, we report the low-level similarity metrics SSIM \cite{DBLP:journals/tip/WangBSS04} and PSNR, and the high-level similarity metric PSIM \cite{DBLP:conf/cvpr/ZhangIESW18}, which better represents human assessments of visual similarity.

 Tab.~\ref{tab:mergedbiascomp} contains the results for RealEstate10K and ACID.
-In general, these results reflect the findings from the NLL values: Image quality and fidelity of implicit variants with access to depth are superior to explicit variants.
+In general, they reflect the findings from the NLL values: Image quality and fidelity of implicit variants with access to depth are superior to explicit variants.
 The implicit variant without depth (\varvi{}) consistently achieves the same good FID scores as the implicit variants with depth (\variv{} \& \varv{}), but cannot achieve quite the same level of performance in terms of reconstruction fidelity.
 However, it is on par with the explicit variants, albeit requiring no depth supervision.